bramley/phplist-plugin-recaptcha/README.md

 ## Version history ##

     version         Description
+    1.3.0+20170609  Use select input for recaptcha request method.
     1.2.0+20161129  Allow configuration of the colour theme and size of the widget 1.1.0+20161125  Allow recaptcha to be optionally included on each subscribe page 1.0.1+20161122  Fix problem with settings not being displayed